bsharma0806/concussion_fmriDx/README.md

 - Amplitude of low-frequency fluctuations (ALFF)
 - Fractional ALFF

-Each metric is computed for every region of interest (ROI) using the Harvard-Oxford atlas.
+And each metric is computed for every region of interest (ROI) using the Harvard-Oxford neuroanatomical atlas.

+Despite the neuroimaging research into concussion, we do not know about which BOLD metric or ROI is most discriminatory between concussed and healthy brains.

 This analysis helps explore:
 - Which metric-ROI pairs best discriminate between concussion and control?